Last Updated on April 10, 2023 by Dave Schoenbeck

 Can You Rehire a Terminated Employee?

 If an employee has been terminated for just cause and wants to return, do not rehire them.
 It sends a terrible message to your current employees that bad behavior will be tolerated and even rewarded.
-However, if an employee resigned and wants to come back, there are a few situations in which rehiring them could be a good idea.
+However, if an employee resigns and wants to come back, there are a few situations in which rehiring them could be a good idea.

 The employee is already familiar with the job and the company culture.
 You know what to expect from their performance and don’t need to worry about training someone new.
 It could also boost team morale for a well-liked top performer to return.